digital-asset/daml/docs/source/app-dev/command-deduplication.rst

 - The application can crash.
 - The participant node can crash.
 - Messages can be lost on the network
-- The ledger may be just slow to respond due to a high load.
+- The ledger may be slow to respond due to a high load.

-If you want to make sure that an intended ledger change is not executed twice, your application needs to robustly handle these failure scenarios.
+If you want to make sure that an intended ledger change is not executed twice, your application needs to robustly handle all failure scenarios.
 This guide covers the following topics:

-#.
-How command deduplication works.
+- :ref:`How command deduplication works <command-dedup-workings>`.

-#.
-How applications can effectively use the command deduplication.
+- :ref:`How applications can effectively use the command deduplication <command-dedup-usage>`.

 .. _command-dedup-workings: